unmtransinfo/CFChemApps/README.md

+# Depict
+The depict portal allows a user to enter SMILE representations of molecules and get the structure of the molecules as the output.
+SMARTS-highlighting is also supported.

+The app is publicly available [here](http://3.145.25.193/depict/).

+Depict can also be set up locally by following the instructions below.

 ## Installation with Docker
 To run the application on your system, you need docker installed.
 You can run the app directly using docker by using the following command to do so